costycnc/appinventor-extension-costycnc/README.md

 ..\appinventor\components\src\com\google\appinventor\components\runtime is not added any new file

-Now create a file test.java and inside put
+Now put Costycnc.java in this folder and write again "ant extensions" ... and after building will see this